 Step Three: Raking in the Solar Incentives (Typically performed while pulling permits)

 Investing in solar panels for your home isn’t cheap, which is why it’s so helpful when the government offers to shoulder a portion of the bill.
 Even now, a variety of renewable energy incentives are still available to homeowners who pay for solar.
-The biggest one is the Federal Investment Tax Credit (ITC) that lets you deduct 30% of the cost of your solar installation from your tax bill.
+The biggest one is the Federal Investment Tax Credit (ITC) which lets you deduct 26% of the cost of your solar installation from your tax bill.

 Many state and local governments also offer their own incentive plans, including the Los Angeles Department of Water and Power.
 Your solar installer should be able to identify all the renewable energy incentives you qualify for and help you apply for them.
 Typically, this process occurs in tandem with pulling permits, so it shouldn’t add a lot of additional time to your installation.